 As a dentist, you have probably fielded questions about the popular new trend of direct-to-consumer aligners.
 Many patients have questions about their effectiveness, quality, and price.
 Below, we’ve provided some talking points that will help you answer questions your patients may have.
 By talking together, you can help them see the value of partnering with a dentist for any and all dental and orthodontic treatment in the future.

 Dentists Take a Closer Look at All Alignment Problems

 The problem with many direct-to-consumer aligner brands is that their only method of determining alignment treatment is through a DIY bite impression.
-X-rays, examinations, and dental health history such as the presence of crowns and implants and jaw bone density information is not at the center of planning treatment like it would be in a dental or orthodontic practice.
+X-rays, examinations, and dental health histories such as the presence of crowns and implants and jaw bone density information is not at the center of planning treatment as it would be in a dental or orthodontic practice.
 It’s important to discuss with patients that alignment problems are not just caused by the visibly crowded, gapped, or overlapping teeth; structures underneath the gumline play a pivotal role in the shape and function of the bite, and it’s important to consider them as much as the visible areas of the teeth.

 Dentists Create More Accurate Impressions

 While impressions are not the only factor that should be used to determine orthodontic treatment, they do remain an important part of treatment.
 The DIY impression kits that are shipped to consumers seem easy enough: simply follow the instructions!
 But dental impressions that guide treatment should be of the utmost quality and precision.
 Though a patient may do their best to create a quality impression, only trained dental professionals can really tell if an impression is done well.